hhd-dev/hhd/readme.md

 - Built-in updater.

 ## <a name="devices"></a>Supported Devices
-The following devices have been verified to work correctly, with QAM, RGB remapping, Touchpad, and Gyro support.
+The following devices have been verified to work correctly, with QAM, Paddles/extra buttons, RGB remapping, Touchpad, and Gyro support.
-The gyro axis might be incorrect for some of those devices, and can be easily fixed in the configuration menu by following [these steps](#gyro).
+The gyro axis might be incorrect for some of those devices, and can be easily fixed in the configuration menu by following [these steps](#axis).
 If you do take the time, please open an issue with the correct mapping so it is added to your device.